On the Unruh effect, trajectories and information: Optimal regularized trajectories

-This confirms our expectation that suitable nonzero higher-than-second derivatives in trajectories can significantly modulate the Unruh amplitudes $\vert\psi_k^{(N)}(\Delta E)\vert$.
-However, these trajectories are unrealistic in the sense that they are distributional by requiring a sudden contribution of arbitrarily large higher derivatives.
-The question arises to what extent $\vert\psi^{(N)}_k(\Delta E)\vert$ can be modulated by trajectories that are regular in the sense that they possess only a few nonzero higher derivatives and to what extent such trajectories can enhance the Unruh effect compared to trajectories of uniform acceleration with the same initial and final velocities.
+The above results confirm the expectation that suitable nonzero higher-than-second derivatives in trajectories can significantly modulate the Unruh amplitudes $\vert\psi_k^{(N)}(\Delta E)\vert$.
+However, these trajectories are unrealistic in the sense that they are distributional by requiring sudden arbitrarily large higher derivatives.
+The question arises to what extent $\vert\psi^{(N)}_k(\Delta E)\vert$ can be modulated by realistic trajectories that are regular in the sense that they possess only a few significantly nonzero higher derivatives.
+Further, the question is to what extent such trajectories can enhance the Unruh effect when compared to trajectories of uniform acceleration which possess the same initial and final velocities, i.e., that possess the same energy budget for acceleration.

 In order to calculate those trajectories that optimize $\vert\psi_k^{(N)}(\Delta E)\vert$ when allowing only finitely many derivatives to be nonzero, we solved the problem of constrained optimization of $\vert\psi_k^{(N)}(\Delta E)\vert$ by finding a suitable trajectory numerically.
-The trajectory is indirectly represented by a polynomial function, $\omega(\tau)$, of a pre-determined maximal degree, which is monotonically increasing between set initial and final values, within a fixed integer number, $N$, of cycles.
+We optimized among trajectories whose proper acceleration functions, $\omega(\tau)=-{\bm k}.{\bm a}(\tau)$, are polynomials of a pre-determined maximal degree, and which are monotonically increasing between fixed initial and final values, within a fixed integer number, $N$, of cycles.

-We remark that since $\omega(\tau)$ is not the trajectory itself, its polynomial expansion is not the same as the standard expansion of a trajectory in terms of acceleration, jerk, snap and higher derivatives, which was used, for example, in the analysis of non-uniform trajectories in \cite{Barbado2012a}.
-Fig.\ref{traj3cyc} compares a trajectory of constant acceleration with the trajectory that maximizes $\vert\psi_k^{(N)}(\Delta E)\vert$ among all trajectories of polynomial degree $n\le 13$ for $N=3$ cycles and the same overall change in velocity.
+Figure \ref{traj3cyc} compares a trajectory of constant acceleration with the trajectory that maximizes $\vert\psi_k^{(N)}(\Delta E)\vert$ among all trajectories of polynomial degree $n\le 13$ for $N=3$ cycles and the same overall change in velocity.
 We notice that the latter trajectory involves alternating periods of diminished and enhanced acceleration.
 We can now address to what extent a trajectory with non-uniform acceleration can increase the probability for an elementary Unruh process to occur.